jcosta92/LeisureTime/README.md

 <details>
 <summary><h2>7.
 Days</h2></summary>

-To get the dataframe for the days, in *Days.ipynb*, research was done to obtain first the <u>international days</u>, and then the <u>anniversaries of certain events</u>, from several sources.
-Lastly, we gathered up also the <u>anniversaries of authors and actors</u> that were in the movies and books dataframes.
+To get the dataframe for the days, in *Days.ipynb*, research was done to obtain first the **international days**, and then the **anniversaries of certain events**, from several sources.
+Lastly, I gathered up also the **anniversaries of authors and actors** that were in the movies and books dataframes.

 **Sources**:
 -	[https://date.nager.at/api/](https://date.nager.at/api/) - Web scrapping